-Currently, the RC comprises exclusive INEDs, namely Puan Fatimah Merican (as Chairman) and Mr Ong Keng Siew.
+Currently, the RC comprises exclusively INEDs, namely Puan Fatimah Merican (as Chairman since 3 August 2022), Mr Ong Keng Siew and Dato' Ong Eng Bin.

 The primary function of the RC is to assess and recommend to the Board the remuneration packages of EDs as well as to assess and approve the remuneration packages of the other C-Suite executives to ensure that their remuneration commensurate with their responsibilities and contribution to the Group's performance, and are adequately competitive to retain these key personnel for the future growth of the Group.
-The RC also recommends to the Board the policy and framework for determining Directors' fees and benefits, and has, since March 2015, assumed the role as the committee to implement and administer the Company's LTIP.
+The RC also recommends to the Board the policy and framework for determining Directors' fees and benefits, and had, since March 2015, assumed the role as the committee to implement and administer the Company's LTIP which had come to an end on 16 September 2023.

-The following activities were carried out by the RC in FY2022:
+The following activities were carried out by the RC in FY2023:

-- Reviewed and recommended to the Board for approval the overall salary increment for FY2023 and staff bonus for FY2022 performance - Reviewed and recommended to the Board for approval the FY2023 salary increment and FY2022 bonus payment to the FDs - Reviewed and approved the FY2023 salary increment and FY2022 bonus payment to the C-Suite officers (excluding the GCEO and DGCEO) - Reviewed Directors' fees and Board Committees' fees, and concluded that no increase in fees would be recommended until year 2024 - Reviewed the vesting of Paramount shares pursuant to the 2019 and 2020 LTIP Awards - Conducted a yearly review of its TOR, and recommended an update for the consistency in wordings - Reviewed and recommended to the Board for approval an adjustment to the remuneration package of the DGCEO - Reviewed and approved adjustment to the remuneration packages of the C-Suite officers (excluding the GCEO and DGCEO)
+- Reviewed and recommended to the Board for approval the overall salary increment for FY2023 and staff bonus for FY2022 performance - Reviewed and recommended to the Board for approval the FY2023 salary increment and FY2022 bonus payment to the EDs - Reviewed and approved the FY2023 salary increment and FY2022 bonus payment to the C-Suite officers (excluding the GCEO and DGCEO) - Conducted a yearly review of its TOR, and recommended an update for the consistency in wordings with the TORs of the other Board Committees - Reviewed the vesting of Paramount shares pursuant to the 2020 LTIP Awards - Reviewed and recommended to the Board for approval of the incentive plan for selected key employees to replace the Company's LTIP after its expiry on 16 September 2023

-BRMC
+• BRMC